xywang-talend/tuj/templates/README.md

     1. TALEND_REPO: the jenkins tuj repository (_let default value `tuj`_).
     1. JVM_PATH: The path to the TTP jvm  (_let default value `/usr/java/default/bin/java`_).
     1. TALEND_PARTIAL_GIT_BRANCH: the branch that will be checkouted in `TALEND_REPO` (_if not empty_).
 This branch should contain the TUJs you want to test.
-    1. JOBS_FILTER: Filter jobs to run by families.
+    1. JOBS_FILTER: Filter jobs to run by families
+        1. Families are folders where are stored TUJs : https://github.com/Talend/tuj/tree/master/tuj/java
 1. Click on `build` button

 ![To remember](./images/Jenkins_conf.png)